LukeGrahamLandry/franca/devlog.md

+## (May 11)

+- cmd click on a file:line:col to open it
+- skip ansi escape codes
+- discovered :ConstInFuncOrLoseTemp
+- select text and copy to clipboard
+- double/triple click to select word/line

 ## (May 10)

 - sending SIGINT to `make` doesn't make it stop. am i supposed to be sending it to